mainmatter/mainmatter.com/_posts/2022-04-22-what-to-do-if-you-dont-feel-heard-at-work.md

 their organisation are not heard fairly or equally — and nearly half (47%) say that underrepresented voices remain undervalued by employers.

-It happened to me in the past and, lucky you, there is a solution for it 😀 🥳
+It happened to me in the past and, worry not, there is a solution for it! 😀 🥳

 ## The art of listening